kjjames/terraform-azure-demo-template/init/README.md

 ## Context
-The following scripts facilitate the creation of the neccessary resources needed to setup remote Terraform state storage using Azure blog storage.
+The following scripts facilitate the creation of the neccessary resources needed to setup remote Terraform state storage using Azure blob storage.
 The output values of the final shell script are needed to configure GitHub Actions and to configure the `backend` block in whichever Terraform project you are using this remote storage.

 ## Usage
 _Note: Change the backend_ `key` _to reuse the storage account for multiple TF projects._

 Execute the numbered scripts in order.
 1. Run the command `terraform init`, then `terraform apply`.
 2. You **must execute the script in the current shell environment**.
 See example,